Orang Asli: Culture

-Status in society
+Rights and status in society

 The Aboriginal Peoples Act is the only law that specifically applies to the Orang Asli.
 It defines and describes in detail the terms and concepts for recognising the status of Orang Asli communities.
 Legally, Orang Asli is defined as members of an indigenous ethnic group who are of such origin or who have been admitted into the community by adoption, or they are children from mixed marriages with the indigenous, provided that they speak the indigenous language and follow the way of life, customs and beliefs of the indigenous people.
 Preservation of the traditional way of life involves the reservation of land for the Orang Asli.
 Legislation of such matters concerning the Orang Asli is the National Land Code 1965, Land Conservation Act 1960, Protection of Wildlife Act 1972, National Parks Act 1980, and most importantly the Aboriginal Peoples Act 1954.

+Eviction without compensation

-The Aboriginal Peoples Act 1954 provides for the setting up and establishment of the Orang Asli Reserve Land.
-However, the Act also includes the power according to the Director-General of the JHEOA to order Orang Asli out of such reserved land at its discretion, and award compensation to affected people, also at its discretion.
+The Aboriginal Peoples Act 1954, which provides for the setting up and establishment of the Orang Asli Reserve Land, also includes the power according to the Director-General of the JHEOA to order Orang Asli out of such reserved land at its discretion, and award compensation to affected people, also at its discretion.
 The state government may also revoke the reserve status of these lands at any time, and the Orang Asli will have to relocate, and even in the event of such relocation, the state government is not obliged to pay any compensation or allocate an alternative site to the affected Orang Asli victims.
 A landmark case on this matter is in the 2002 case of Sagong bin Tasi & Ors v Kerajaan Negeri Selangor.
 The case was concerned with the state government using its powers conferred under the 1954 Act to evict Orang Asli from gazetted Orang Asli Reserve Land.
 The High Court ruled in favour of Sagong Tasi, who represented the Orang Asli, and this decision was upheld by the Court of Appeal.
 Nevertheless, customary land disputes between Orang Asli and the state government still occurs from time to time.
 In 2016, the Kelantan state government was sued due to a dispute over land by Orang Asli.